Unilateral Contract: Everything You Need to Know

 A unilateral contract can be complicated, especially regarding technical terms like "offer," "consideration," and "acceptance."
 Furthermore, contract breaches can't be completely avoided.
 However, if a contract was broken and resulted in a loss for you, or someone is claiming payment for an unsatisfactory service, you need the help of an experienced business lawyer to protect your interest and remedy your loss without further complications and losses that could result from trying to go it alone.

 If you need help with a unilateral contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.